 Dreamed up around a kitchen table by Peter Florence and his parents over 30 years ago, the first Hay Festival was held in the modest surroundings of a pub garden.
 These days it attracts 100,000-plus visitors over 11 days to engage with the world’s great writers, poets, philosophers, historians, scientists, comedians and musicians.
 It’s moved to a large tented village on the outskirts of town with 10 venues, pop-up cafes, shops and restaurants.

 Between sessions, visitors can relax in deckchairs on the village green, browse the stalls and visit a festival bookshop which stocks 55,000 titles by visiting speakers.
 Evenings are devoted to music, comedy and film.

 When it’s on

-The Hay Festival runs for 11 days around the summer half-term holidays.
+The Hay Festival runs for 11 days in late spring, usually around the summer half-term holidays.

 How to get tickets

 Entry to the festival site is free: you just buy tickets for the events you fancy.
 Tickets start from £5, although there are some free events and workshops.
 Sign up to the mailing list and they’ll let you know when tickets are released, usually at the beginning of April: see the Hay Festival website, or call the box office on 01497 822 629.

 The big names sell out pretty quickly, but if you sign up as a Friend, you’ll get a chance to book early and, at each event, priority admission.

 Even so, there are always tickets knocking around on the day for the less well-known sessions.
 In fact, some of the most interesting things we’ve seen have been by serendipity: just turn up and take a chance.